yesodweb/yesod-cookbook/How-to-run-the-tests-for-a-Yesod-application.md

 # Testing a Yesod App

-To test your app, you should first configure it with:
+To test your app, just run:

 ```
 stack test